Nisarg236/move_base_flex/README.md

 ### [<img width="25" height="25" src="doc/images/logos/nature_robots_icon.jpg"> Nature Robots](https://naturerobots.com/)
 The latest version (ROS2) is developed and maintained by Nature Robots.

-Here’s a clearer and more polished rephrasing of your section — concise but professional:

 ## Further Resources

 * [**Mesh Navigation**](https://github.com/naturerobots/mesh_navigation)